Medium/pipette/README.md

 compatible with callbacks used with `fs.read()` and (b) somewhat more informative and unambiguous.

-A notable invariant of the callbacks made by this class is that if the error flag is `true` then no data will be represented in the rest of the callback.
-That is, callbacks are either "data and no error" or "error and no data".

 ### var slicer = new Slicer(source, [incomingEncoding])

 Constructs a new slicer, which listens to the given source.
 The optional